Ken P's Today in History

 • 1960 - The Academy of Motion Picture Arts and Sciences nominates the film Donald in Mathmagic Land for an Oscar Award in the category Short Subjects, Cartoons.

-• 1964 - The Below Decks Museum attraction is added to the Sailing Ship Columbia attraction in Frontierland at Disneyland.
+• 1964 - The Below Decks Museum attraction opens on the Sailing Ship Columbia attraction in Frontierland at Disneyland.

 • 1972 - The Academy of Motion Picture Arts and Sciences nominates the film Bedknobs and Broomsticks for an Oscar Award in the category Art Direction - Set Decoration.